yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ***Objectives***: After this session, we hope you will be able to:
 > - Recognize topological shape in data
+> - Define a filtration, and give at least two examples of different
+>   filtrations
-> - Explain persistence barcodes/diagrams at a high leve
+> - Explain persistence barcodes/diagrams at a high level
 > - Create the Vietoris-Rips and other complexes in R
+> - Compute a persistence diagram in R

 ---